 Do I need to submit a new request and documentation every year?

 No. Once you are approved, you are eligible for accommodations as long as you are a student at KCC.
 If your disability status changes and/or you feel you need additional or different accommodations, you should notify AAS.
 You may be asked to provide additional documentation to support your request for new accommodations.

 Does AAS tell my instructors that I have a disability and that I get accommodations through AAS?

 AAS keeps your disability information confidential.
 Generally, the information in your file is not shared with anyone unless you sign a written request.

 AAS will provide each student registered with AAS with a letter of Notification of Academic Accommodations.
 The letter identifies you as eligible to receive accommodations and lists your approved accommodations.
 AAS does not specify your disability in the letter.

 Students are responsible for meeting with their instructors each semester to give them the Notification of Academic Accommodations, and to discuss the accommodations.
 It is important to note that instructors are not required to comply with a student’s request for accommodations if the student does not provide a current letter of Notification of Academic Accommodations verifying that the requested accommodations are approved by AAS.

 After I am approved for accommodations, can I redo tests and assignments that I did without accommodations?

-No, accommodations are not retroactive.
-Accommodations do not take effect until you have self-identified to AAS, completed an Application for Accommodations and Services, provided appropriate supporting documentation, been approved as eligible for accommodations and received your letter of Notification of Academic Accommodations.
+Accommodations are not retroactive.
+Accommodations do not take effect until you have submitted a completed Application for Accommodations and Services with appropriate supporting documentation, been approved for accommodations, received your letter of Notification of Academic Accommodations, and submitted it to your instructors.
 It is in your best interest to self-identify to AAS as early as possible to provide yourself the best possible opportunity for success.

 If I register with AAS as having a disability, will it show up on my transcript?